TheLuckyCoder/FamilyPhotosServer/README.md

 ```

 ## HTTP API

 ```
 / : Ping api to check if the server is online
 /login : User login
 /logout : Logout current user

-/photos?public=bool : return a json list of all the user's photos or all public photos /photos/download/:photo_id : returns an image if the user has access to it /photos/preview/:photo_id : returns a scaled down image if the user has access to it /photos/exif/:photo_id : returns a scaled down image if the user has access to it /photos/upload : uploads a photo to the user's directory /photos/delete/:photo_id : delete's a photo if the user has access to it (any user can delete a public photo) /photos/change_location/:photo_id : returns a scaled down image if the user has access to it
+GET    /photos : return a json list of all the photos the user has access to, public or not GET    /photos/download/{photo_id} : returns an image if the user has access to it GET    /photos/preview/{photo_id} : returns a scaled down image if the user has access to it GET    /photos/exif/{photo_id} : returns a scaled down image if the user has access to it POST   /photos/upload : Upload an image or a video as a multipart to the user's directory DELETE /photos/delete/{photo_id} : delete's a photo if the user has access to it (any user can delete a public photo) POST   /photos/change_location/{photo_id} : returns a scaled down image if the user has access to it GET    /favorite : get the ids of all the photos the user has marked as favorite POST   /favorite/{photo_id} : mark a photo as favorite DELETE /favorite/{photo_id} : mark a photo as not favorite
 ```